mieubrisse/personal-writing/changing-your-behaviour/post.md

 - When you're starting, buy the entry-level equipment
 - Avoid spending your time on things where you don't learn
-- The power of the default: if you have a big nice TV in your living room, you'll be compelled to use it -->
+- The power of the default: if you have a big nice TV in your living room, you'll be compelled to use it
+- If you miss a day, temporarily lowering the next day's commitment
+- System needs to be designed to function when you're at your worst, NOT at your best
+   - Don't try to make missed days up.
+In fact, if you miss then consider temporarily lowering your commitment -->